hannasahle/aws-api-gateway-for-cloudformation/README.md

 ##A note on terminology before we begin
 Throughout this document there are references to *resources* and *API Resources*.
-It is very important to distinguish between the two:
+It is very important to distinguish the difference between the two:

 * A *resource* is a CloudFormation term and can refer to any AWS resource.
 * An *API Resource* is a specific type of AWS resource (Custom::ApiResource) which is called "Resource" in API Gateway.